erseco/protractor-image-comparison/README.md

 ## Usage
 *protractor-image-comparison* can be used for:

-- desktop browsers (Chrome / Firefox / Safari / Internet Explorer 11 / Microsoft Edge)
+- Desktop browsers (Chrome / Firefox / Safari / Internet Explorer 11 / Microsoft Edge)
-- mobile / tablet browsers (Chrome / Safari on emulators / real devices) via Appium
+- Mobile / tablet browsers (Chrome / Safari on emulators / real devices) via Appium
 - Hybrid apps via Appium

 For more information about mobile testing see the [Appium](./docs/appium.md) documentation.